How GCC residents can get year-round access to Umrah

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

 A transit visa is also available for travellers transiting through the Kingdom via Saudi Airlines or Flynas.
-Applicants can also get a tourist visa through the official visa platform https://ksavisa.sa/.
+Applicants can also get a tourist visa through the official visa platform https://ksavisa.sa/ and get year-round access to the holy mosques.

 Once your visa is secure, it is also important to issue an Umrah permit via the Nusuk app before arriving at Al-Haram, the ministry said.